BrainDrive Plugin Data Field Reference

 - Use clear, non-technical language

-(string, required)
+version (string, required)

 - Purpose: Current version of your plugin using semantic versioning